sandersTom/PlanATrip/README.md

 # PlanATrip
-First Assignment for Software Engineering
+## First Assignment for Software Engineering

+Group 12 will be taking a roatrip through California, visiting San Diego, Los Angeles, San Francisco, and Sacremento